 Please note that from 1 August 2019 students complete a new form to claim funds for travel and expenses; students now complete a Student Exception Form and monies will be transferred via the bank account set up in Campus Solutions.

 1. For Students in receipt of full funding for travel

-Students who are in receipt of full funding at the time of booking (e.g. from the School of English, Graduate School Travel Prizes, research training travel awards e.g. RTSG funding from a Research Council) may have their travel booked and paid for through the School of English using the project code provided at the time of funding confirmation.
+Students who are in receipt of full funding at the time of booking (e.g. from the School of English, Graduate School Travel Prizes, research training travel awards e.g. RTSG funding from a Research Council) must have their travel booked and paid for through the School of English using the project code provided at the time of funding confirmation.
 This will ensure that the trip is automatically covered by University travel insurance.
 Students who choose to book their travel independently must ensure that they also purchase travel insurance.

 This is especially important in terms of international flights.

 Please note that if you are extending your stay for personal reasons by more than two days the total time spent not travelling on University business should not be more than a third of the total time spent abroad.
 For any period longer than this please seek advice from Commercial Services before travelling.

 To book a flight using the awarded funding, please forward the award confirmation email to email@example.com along with the specific details of the flight you need to be booked.
 Please bear in mind that costs may vary between online providers and the system that the University uses to book the flights.
 Costs may also vary depending on length of time between obtaining an original quote and the time of booking.

 Please allow at least 3 working days for your request to be processed.
 We will do our best to book that particular flight but if unavailable or if there has been a dramatic change in price, we will let you know of alternative flights that may meet your needs.
 If your request is particularly time-sensitive and urgent, please tag the email with high importance and state the urgency in the email.
 Please note that you must give as much advance notice as possible to accommodate periods of annual leave, University closure over Christmas and Easter etc.